 Parting ways with your nanny can be difficult for everyone.
 Many nannies and parents experience feelings of anger, frustration, confusion, and disappointment during the process.
 The kids can sometimes feel that it was their fault.

-In today’s video, I go over my eight top tips for how to end the relationship, tie up loose ends, and (hopefully) maintain some sort of relationship with your nanny moving forward.
+In this guide, we walk you through how to part ways with your nanny (or with your family if you are a nanny) in a way that helps prevent some of these negative feelings.
+Below, we share our eight top tips for how to end the relationship, tie up loose ends, and (hopefully) maintain some sort of relationship with your nanny moving forward.
 Most importantly, never hold back payment from your nanny due to a conflict.
 It can quickly lead to legal action and paying some seriously large fees to attorneys!

 If you aren’t currently a member of our community, we’d love to have you join.
 Nannies can join our community totally FREE and our Family/Parent memberships start at only $8.99/month!